Tales of Symphonia: Development and release

-The game was first announced on May 8, 2002, by Namco to be one of the many titles it would be releasing on the Nintendo GameCube.
-Namco stated it would be a part of the Tales of Phantasia series and expected comics, animation, drama CDs and novels to be spun off from the game.
-Its name was revealed to be Tales of Symphonia in February 2003.
-An April 2003 edition of Famitsu revealed the game has been in development for two years, its developers are the same from Tales of Eternia, the game will have the most main characters in the Tales series, and will be the first 3D game in the series.
-During Electronic Entertainment Expo 2003, a North American localization was confirmed.
-A conference by Namco on June 9, 2003, revealed the game will be on two disks and its theme song will be "Starry Heavens" by Day After Tomorrow, which is remixed as "Starry Heavens ver.
-2013", based on the orchestra version, which is also performed by the band's lead singer, Misono, in the PS3 version in both the Japanese and Western releases, as well as the PC and Remastered versions.
-To celebrate its release in Japan, the game was bundled with a symphonic green Nintendo GameCube.
-For the North American version, the localization producer replaced Starry Heavens with an orchestral anthem, due to licensing issues, and focused on hiring professional voice actors (such as Tara Strong and Scott Menville, who were both working on Teen Titans at the time) to dub the game in order to appeal to the Western audience.
-The game was released in Japan on August 29, 2003, and was localized in North America and Europe on July 13, 2004, and November 19, 2004, respectively.
+On May 8, 2002, Namco and Nintendo announced at a Tokyo press conference that they would collaborate on a number of titles for the GameCube, including a new installment in the Tales series slated for a July 2003 release.
+Originally developed under the title Tales of Phantasia, its final title was revealed to be Tales of Symphonia in February 2003.
+An April 2003 edition of Famitsu revealed the game had been in development for two years, most of the development staff previously worked on Tales of Eternia, the game would have the most main characters in a Tales game to date, and would be the first 3D game in the series.
+A North American localization was confirmed at E3 2003.
+A conference by Namco on June 9, 2003, revealed the game would be on two disks and its theme song would be "Starry Heavens" by J-pop group Day After Tomorrow, which is also remixed as "Starry Heavens ver.
+2013", which is performed by the band's lead singer, Misono, in the PS3 version, as well as the PC and Remastered versions.
+To celebrate its release in Japan, the game was bundled with a symphonic green GameCube.
+To increase the North American version's appeal to Western audiences, localization producer Nao Higo replaced "Starry Heavens" with an orchestral anthem by composer Motoi Sakuraba, and focused on hiring experienced voice actors such as Scott Menville, Tara Strong, and Cam Clarke for the English voice-acting.
+The game was released in Japan on August 29, 2003, and was localized in North America, Australia, and Europe on July 13, 2004, November 18, 2004, and November 19, 2004, respectively.
 The game was re-released in North America under the Player's Choice label on July 19, 2004.

 During the second week of April 2004, Weekly Shōnen Jump announced a PlayStation 2 port of Tales of Symphonia.
 It received new in-game additions and its theme song is lit.
 "And Thus, I Can Do It" (そして僕にできるコト, "Soshite Boku ni Dekiru Koto") by Day After Tomorrow, which is also remixed as lit.
 "And Thus, I Can Do It ver.
 2013" (そして僕にできるコト ver.2013, "Soshite Boku ni Dekiru Koto ver.
-2013"), which is also performed by the band's lead singer, Misono, in the PS3 version in both the Japanese and Western releases, as well as the PC and Remastered versions.
+2013"), which is also performed by the band's lead singer, Misono, in the PS3 version, as well as the PC and Remastered versions.
 It was released exclusively in Japan on September 22, 2004, and re-released under the PlayStation 2 the Best label on July 7, 2005.